mechpen/mechpen.github.io/src/posts/2022-10-30-golang-bpf/index.md

 ## 2. Calling convention

-To figure out go calling conventions, we could compose some simple functions, then look at their corresponding assembly code.
+To figure out go calling conventions, we could compose some simple functions, then look at their generated assembly code.
 For example, the following simple function:

 ```go
 func fewArgsTest(a1, a2, a3, a4 uint64) (uint64, uint64, uint64, uint64) {